eagely/MeowMod/README.md

-# MeowMod
+# MeowMod for forge 1.8.9

-## Making a readme is effort if you have questions dm eagely#5036

-## Credits to Dulkir and romangraef, this mod would not have worked without them
+## Credits to Dulkir and romangraef